remziyapar/Mediatoid/docs/architecture-and-roadmap.md

 ---

-## 6. Summary Goals for v0.4.0
+## 6. Summary Goals for v0.4.0 and Beyond

-This section summarizes the main areas of focus for the v0.4.0 series (0.4.x).
+This section summarizes the main areas of focus for the v0.4.0 release and follow-up 0.4.x+ work.

 1. **SourceGen Behavioral Equivalence**
   - Ensure functionally identical behavior between generated and runtime paths.